deniscostadsc/playground/solutions/beecrowd/1250/problem.md

 The input contains several test cases.
 The first line of input contain an integer N that indicates the number of test cases.
-Each test case is composed by three lines and starts with a line containing the number of shots $S$ ($1 \leq S \leq 50$).
+Each test case is composed by three lines and starts with a line containing the number of shots $S (1
+\leq S \leq 50)$.
 The second line contains S integers, that represent the pattern of heights at which the shots are being fired.
 Each element of pattern will be between 1 and 7, inclusive.
 The third line of input contains the string 'jumps', that represents the sequence of jumps that KiloMan will